Living Sweet Moments

 Delicious Hanukkah stained glass cookies.
 So easy to make and fun with kids!
 Create this delicious effect in few easy steps.
 Sweet, crumbly and oh so yummy.

 The hard candy melts inside the oven creating the stained glass effect.
-Hope you can try these at home!
+I hope you can try these at home!

 Delicious Hanukkah stained glass cookies.
 So easy to make and fun with kids!
 Create this delicious effect in few easy steps.
 Sweet, crumbly and oh so yummy.